-If replacement parts are necessary, use only genuine Yamaha parts or parts of the same type and of equivalent strength and materials.
+If replacement parts are necessary, use only genuine Yamaha parts or parts of equivalent design and quality.
 Any part of inferior quality may malfunction, and the resulting loss of control could endanger the operator and passengers.
 Yamaha genuine parts and accessories are available from your Yamaha dealer.